-- You must be at least 16 years old - You must wear an approved helmet - The PMD must be designed to carry only one person - You cannot take a passenger or animal on the PMD - The PMD cannot go over 15km an hour on a footpath - The PMD cannot go over 25km and hour on a road, - The PMD cannot be capable of going more than 25kmh on a flat surface, - It cannot weigh more than 45kgs, and

-It cannot have any sharp points sticking out that may cause injury.
+- You must be at least 16 years old - You must wear an approved helmet - The PMD must be designed to carry only one person - You cannot take a passenger or animal on the PMD - The PMD cannot go over 15km an hour on a footpath - The PMD cannot go over 25km an hour on a road, - The PMD cannot be capable of going more than 25kmh on a flat surface, - It cannot weigh more than 45kgs, and - It cannot have any sharp points sticking out that may cause injury.

-When can't I use an eScooter?
+When can't I use a PMD?

-There are a few situations where you are not allowed to ride an e-scooter or e-skateboard:
+There are a few situations where you are not allowed to ride a PMD:

-- If you are less than 16 years old, - If there is a central dividing line on the road (unless the road is declared a PMD safe zone) - If the road has a speed limit of more than 50kmh - If it is a one-way road with more than one land (unless it is declared a PMD safe zone) - If the road is a PMD free zone - If being towed by another vehicle - While holding a mobile phone in your hand. - If you do any of these, you could be fined.
+- If you are less than 16 years old

+- If there is a central dividing line on the road (unless the road is declared a PMD safe zone)

+- If the road has a speed limit of more than 50kmh

+- If it is a one-way road with more than one lane (unless it is declared a PMD safe zone)

+- If the road is a PMD free zone

+- If being towed by another vehicle

+- While holding a mobile phone in your hand.

+If you do any of these, you could be fined.

-What should I do when I am riding my e-Scooter?
+What should I do when I am riding my PMD?